-BNZ will communicate any changes to these procedures in a timely way to relevant fund managers.
-BNZ will work proactively with the relevant fund managers to implement any changes to these procedures as required by this paragraph, and in a way that seeks to limit any potential adverse impact on investment returns.
-Except as provided for in this paragraph, changes to these procedures will be implemented as soon as reasonably practical and not later than 3 months after the effective date of such change (being the effective date of procedures).
-If, as a result of any change to the procedures, BNZ is permitted to hold a security or securities which were part of the immediate preceding list of Sensitive or Excluded Sectors, BNZ will give prior notice of the nature of such change to affected investors, before commencing to hold such security or securities.
-Any delay to implementing a change due to the requirement to prior notify affected investors under this paragraph, will not constitute a breach of these procedures.
+BNZ will communicate any changes to the policy in a timely way to its relevant investment managers.
+BNZ will work proactively with the relevant investment managers to implement any changes to the policy as required by this paragraph, and in a way that seeks to limit any potential adverse impact on investment returns.
+Except as provided for in this paragraph, changes to the policy will be implemented as soon as reasonably practical, and not later than 3 months after the effective date of such change

+(being the effective date of the policy).
+If, as a result of any change to the policy, BNZ is permitted to hold a security or securities which were part of the immediate preceding list of Sensitive or Excluded Sectors, BNZ will give prior notice of the nature of such change to affected investors, before commencing to hold such security or securities.
+Any delay to implementing a change due to the requirement to prior notify affected investors under this paragraph, will not constitute a breach of the policy.